Student projects

 Epidemiological compartment models in discrete time for studying language change

 Compartmental ODE models established in the field of epidemiology have been used to study the diffusion of linguistic innovations, such as the spread of new words.
-Most approaches employ models in continuous time (Nowak 2000, J. Math.
-Biol., and research of my own).
+Most approaches employ models in continuous time (Nowak 2000).
 The goal of this project is to examine to what extent compartment models in discrete time (i.e., systems of difference equations) can be reasonably transferred from epidemiology to the study of language change.
 One interesting feature of some discrete-time models studied in epidemiology (in particular, SIS models) is that they can display periodic behavior, i.e., periodically fluctuating trajectories (Allen 1994, Mathematical Biosciences).
 Do we find such behavior in linguistic dynamics and can discrete-time models be meaningfully employed to account for it?

 Antonia Röper (MA-thesis project, MA Lehramt German)